rizumu/django-admin-uploads/README.rst

 Currently, the following features have been written and are working:

-- Django 1.1 support
+- Django 1.3 support
+- WYMeditor 0.5 rc2 bundled
 - TinyMCE support (probably but not sure, still need to test)
-- WYMeditor support

 Installation
 ============